strimzi/strimzi.github.io/_posts/2020-09-07-introduction-to-system-tests.md

 ## Motivation

-Maybe you ask yourself these questions.
+Maybe you ask yourself the following questions:

-Why do we need to write system tests?
+- Why do we need to write system tests?
-What is the value of it?
+- What is the value of it?
-Do they catch errors that unit or integration tests doesn't?
+- Do they catch errors that unit or integration tests doesn't?

 The answer is very simple.
 Yes!
-System Tests are the core unit to be able ship the product to the customer with more confidence that it will not crash in the production.
+System Tests are a key part of being able to ship Strimzi to users with more confidence that it will not crash in the production.
 These types of tests, which  validate the basic properties of system we call [Smoke tests](https://www.guru99.com/smoke-testing.html).
 They ensure to detect major issues such as deployment of application with general configuration and so on.
-Moreover, we have got the regression test suites, which coverage most of all features and will definitely find a bug.
+Moreover, we have got the regression test suites.
+Regression tests cover most of all features and will definitely find a bug if there is some caused by recent changes in verified code.
-In the next section i will describe the difference between our system tests, integration and unit tests.
+In the next section, I will describe the difference between our system tests, integration, and unit tests.

-## How they differ from our unit and integration tests
+## How system tests differ from our unit and integration tests

+### Unit tests

-Firstly, we should know what is the purpose of the Unit test.
+At first, we should know what is the purpose of the unit tests.
 Let's define information definition of unit test.

 > A unit test exercises a single behavior of a software module.
 > That module is usually a class, and the behavior is usually a public method of the class.